Applications are now closed for the 2018-19 SOCAP Australia John Wood Scholarship.

-The program is a 12 month scholarship open to all Australian and New Zealand residents, with less than 24 months employment in the consumer affairs industry, or who are studying in this field with the aim of entering the industry.
+The scholarship is a 12-month program open to all Australian and New Zealand residents, with less than 24 months employment in the consumer affairs industry, or who are studying in this field with the aim of entering the profession.

 The scholarship aims to encourage growth in consumer affairs practitioners and awareness of the value of the roles within this professional services field, through quality professional development training, certification of skills through the SOCAP Complaints Professional Certification Scheme and mentoring by consumer affairs and complaints and customer care industry leaders in Australia and New Zealand.

-To provide continuing professional development of the John Wood scholar, the scholarship includes SOCAP membership, industry mentoring and professional training through to Complaints Professional Certification, as well as attendance at many of the leading complaints handling and customer care industry events in Australia and New Zealand during the tenure.
+To provide continuing professional development for the recipient, the scholarship includes SOCAP membership, industry mentoring and professional training through to Complaints Professional Certification, as well as attendance at relevant SOCAP events.

 - SOCAP Australia Membership – 12 month SOCAP Australia Individual Membership with additional benefits including:

 – Member access to SOCAP website

 – Invitation to Member-only Communities of Practice